osg-htc/docs/docs/data/osdf/install-origin-rpm.md

 In addition, you must tell Pelican the data to export to the federation.
 An origin may export one or more directory trees, or one or more S3 buckets -- follow one of the sections below.
-(An single origin cannot export both a bucket and a directory tree.)
+A single origin cannot export both a bucket and a directory tree.